What does the “i” in iPhone (or iPad) mean?

-Let’s now take a look at a few options that the “I” in iPad could stand for.
+Let’s now take a look at a few options that the “I” in iPhone or iPad could stand for.

 - Information: This is probably the most logical explanation.
 With the information age, perhaps Apple decided that they wanted to throw an “i” in front of their products, to display the information age.

 - Internet: This is another fairly logical explanation.
 With the internet coming into a huge wave of success at the time, Apple thought it’d be for the best to symbolize internet in front of their products.

 - Independent: This explanation is mostly guesswork, but there’s also a good amount of logic we can put behind this decision as well.

 - Interactive: This is the last potential answer we can think of.
 As iPhones are indeed very interactive, and were very interactive at their time of release (as compared to other phones), this answer seems very logical as well.